Azure/azure-iot-sdk-python/azure-iot-device/samples/README.md

 * Receive input messages on a Module
 * Send messages to a Module Output

-Further that show connecting downstream or 'leaf' devices to IoT Edge are contained in the [advanced-downstream-scenarios](advanced-downstream-scenarios) directory, including:
+Additional samples that show connecting downstream or 'leaf' devices to IoT Edge are contained in the [advanced-downstream-scenarios](advanced-downstream-scenarios) directory, including:

 * Send multiple telemetry messages from a 'leaf' device to IoT Hub through IoT Edge